anas-ash99/MealMover-Merchant/README.md

 ## Usage

-Yor can easily downloadthe APK file of the op by clickingon this [here](https://drive.google.com/file/d/1mrdS0GgXLzRcxDOG37z0kWrDlCo4nOc1/view?usp=share_link)
-Once the MealMover Merchant app is installed and running, follow these instructions to use the app effectively:
+By simply clicking [here](https://drive.google.com/file/d/1mrdS0GgXLzRcxDOG37z0kWrDlCo4nOc1/view?usp=share_link), you can download the APK file of the app.
+Once the MealMover Merchant app is successfully installed and launched, there is no need to sign in or sign up.
+The app automatically logs in as Domino's, displaying only the orders placed through the main app on the screen.